-There is one lab exam for this course worth 100 points.
+There is one lab exam for this course.
 The laboratory exams will be given during your regularly assigned laboratory sessions toward the end of the quarter.
 No early, late or make-up lab exams will be given and all lab exam scores will count toward your overall course grade.